 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 Detoxification is the first step in getting sober.
 It’s important to be medically supervised when you are detoxing.
 If you try to go through this on your own, you may be tempted to relapse when symptoms of withdrawal become too much.
-In a detox center, your withdrawal symptoms will be managed, and you will be treated accordingly.
+In a detox center, your withdrawal symptoms can be managed, and you can be treated accordingly.

 Medical detoxification helps remove the chemicals from your system and manage your symptoms of withdrawal.
-But a medical detox won’t address any of the underlying issues that lead to addiction.
+However, a medical detox may not address any of the underlying issues that lead to addiction.
 That’s why it’s important to remember that aftercare, therapy and emotional support are crucial for anyone in recovery from drug and alcohol addiction in Fairbanks, Alaska.

 Recovery Meetings Near You

-After you have completed the necessary detox, inpatient treatment and/or outpatient treatment, you will need to put a good aftercare plan into place.
-The most important part of this plan is finding a recovery program that resonates with you.
+After you have completed the necessary detox, inpatient treatment or outpatient treatment, you can put a good aftercare plan into place.
+One of the most important parts of this plan is finding a recovery fellowship that resonates with you.
 There are many options for meetings in Fairbanks, Alaska.